open2c/bioframe/README.md

-# bedframe
+# bioframe
-Pandas utilities for BED files
+Pandas utilities for tab-delimited and other genomic data files